See if you should refinance your mortgage — compare lender offers, estimate savings, and find your break-even point.

 Disclaimer & Important Information

-The results produced by RefinanceUSA are estimates for educational and informational purposes only and do not constitute financial, legal, or mortgage advice.
-All calculations are based on the inputs you provide and use simplified models that may not reflect your actual loan terms.
+RefinanceUSA results are estimates for informational purposes only.
+They are not financial, legal, or mortgage advice.
+Calculations use the inputs you provide and may not match your actual loan terms.

-Closing cost estimates apply standard national averages: 1% origination fee, $500 appraisal, 0.5% title insurance, $125 recording fee, and $800 underwriting fee.
-Your actual closing costs will vary by lender, loan amount, property location, and credit profile.
+Closing cost estimates use national averages: 1% origination fee, $500 appraisal, 0.5% title insurance, $125 recording fee, and $800 underwriting.
+Your real costs will vary by lender, loan size, location, and credit profile.

-Interest rates, loan availability, and lender terms change daily and are not guaranteed.
-Always consult a licensed mortgage professional, financial advisor, or HUD-approved housing counselor before making any refinancing decision.
-RefinanceUSA is not a mortgage lender, broker, or financial institution and does not originate or offer loans.
+Rates and lender terms change daily and are not guaranteed.
+Always consult a licensed mortgage professional or HUD-approved housing counselor before refinancing.
+RefinanceUSA is not a lender and does not originate loans.